-The accommodation allowance is EUR 55.00 for the time between 21.00 and 06.00 hours if at least 4 hours within this period have been used for other than travel; on foreign assignments the allowance is EUR 100.00.
+The accommodation allowance is EUR 55.00 for each assignment that at least 4 hours between 21:00 and 06:00 have been used for other than travel.
+On foreign assignments the allowance is EUR 100.00.
 If the actual expenses during the assignment are more than the above, only the Defence Command can authorize payment.

-A food allowance of EUR 13.50 a day is paid during home care to those who are under the responsibility of the FDF's health care.
+A food allowance of EUR 13.50 a day is paid during home care to those who are under the responsibility of the Defence Forces' health care.